DPGAlliance/DPG-Standard/README.md

 We apply the DPG Standard to projects on our platform that have either been [nominated directly](https://docs.google.com/forms/d/e/1FAIpQLSdGzlBiecPBlVvJXmcMKXF3zdxASY8vGnrdnNNwp7fVKb169A/viewform) or have been pulled together from partnership databases.
 Projects that are submitted to our platform will undergo three stages of review to ensure they meet the requirements set in the DPG Standard.
 As a project undergoes various reviews it will move from **nominee** to a fully reviewed **digital public good**.

-Movement through the process is transparently displayed on GitHub and can be [viewed here](https://github.com/unicef/publicgoods-candidates/pulls).
+Documentation submitted by candidates is transparently displayed on GitHub and can be [viewed here](https://github.com/unicef/publicgoods-candidates/pulls).
 If a project meets the DPG Standard it will be officially considered a digital public good and will appear as such in the DPG Registry, and may be eligible for additional recognition and support.

 ## 👍 Endorsements